lone-cloud/next-deploy/README.md

 # Next Deploy

-Effortless deployment for Next.js apps 🚀
+Effortless deployment to AWS and GitHub Pages for Next.js apps 🚀

 ## Table of Contents